 Last year it was my 40th birthday.
 I wasn’t really up for celebrating the big ‘four zero’ but the year before Vicky had an idea, “let’s go away” she said.
 I definitely wasn’t going to argue, there was one condition though, the destination was to be a surprise and I would only find out at the check-in desk on the day we fly.
 The destination would be Rome, but would Vicky be able to keep the secret ?

 Fast forward 18 months to September 2017 and the day of the holiday.
 Still no idea of where we were headed we arrived at Leeds Bradford Airport.
 Suitcases out of the car we made our way to the terminal.
 Avoiding all the departure boards we eventually got to the check-in desk.
 “Passports please” the girl behind the counter said, “where are you flying to today ?” she asked.
 “Funny you should say that, i have no idea !”
 I replied, Vicky explained it was a surprise.
-Our suitcases were weighed and sent on there way, passports checked and boarding cards handed to me, ROME !
+Our suitcases were weighed and sent on there way, passports checked and boarding cards handed to me, the destination finally revealed, ROME !
 Incredible, I honestly couldn’t believe Vicky kept this a secret for so long, I thought she would crack at some point with all the excitement.